activeadmin/activeadmin/README.md

 ## Security contact information

-To report a security vulnerability, please use the [Tidelift security contact].
+Please use the Tidelift security contact to [report a security vulnerability][Tidelift security contact].
 Tidelift will coordinate the fix and disclosure.

 ## Acknowledgements